tusardas/mailer/README.md

 # mailer
-Email campaign creation and sending application.Built upon Struts2, Hibernate, Spring DI.
+An application to create email campaign for business and send to huge number of mailing list.
+Built upon Struts2, Hibernate, Spring DI.
 # Followings are required to run:
 `JDK 1.6`, `Tomcat 5.5`,`Ant 1.7`,`Mysql 5` and an email account which will be used for sending emails.
 See `mailer.properties`
 # Ant tasks: